gpappsoft/privacyidea-docker/README.md

 ## Security considerations

 #### Secrets
 The current concept of using secrets with environment variables is not recommended in a docker-swarm/k8s/cloud environment.
 You should use  [secrets](https://docs.docker.com/engine/swarm/secrets/) in such an environment.
+You can modify and re-write the pi.cfg to read secret files inside the container/pod via python.

 ## Frequently Asked Questions

 #### Why are not all pi.cfg parameters available as environment variables?
-- I only included the most essential and often-used parameters.
+- There is only the most essential and often-used parameters included.
 You can add more variables to the *conf/pi.conf* file and build your own image.

 #### How can I rotate the audit log?